Munich Residenz: The Alte Residenz

 With the order of William IV (1508–1550) to expand the Neuveste with the so-called Rundstubenbau and to set up the first Court Garden, began the history of the Munich Residenz as a representative palace.
 To the history cycle of this garden pavilion belonged once also the Battle of Issus of Albrecht Altdorfer.

-Under Albert V (1550–1579) Wilhelm Egkl built next to a banqueting hall of the Neuveste (St. George Hall) an art chamber in the building of the former ducal stables, many collections in Munich originate from there.
+Under Albert V (1550–1579) Wilhelm Egkl built next to a banqueting hall of the Neuveste (St. George Hall) an art chamber in the building of the former ducal stables and many collections in Munich originate from there.
 Since there was not enough space for the extensive collection of sculptures, the building for the Antiquarium was created 1568–1571.
 It had to be built outside the castle, as there was no place in the Neuveste.

 William V (1579–1597) ordered the construction of the Witwenstock (Widow Wing) for the dowager Duchess Anna and in 1581–1586 the four wings of the Grottenhof.
 Friedrich Sustris was the architect.
 Around 1590 the construction of the Black Hall was begun to the southeast on the Antiquarium.
-Under direction of Sustris the Erbprinzentrakt (Prince Wing), north of the Witwenstock was added.
+Under direction of Sustris the Erbprinzentrakt (Prince Wing), north of the Witwenstock, was added.